Um, I'm good thanks, but why are you chatting to me?

 2.3 Misc design info

 My hobbies & interests

-My motorbike – a Royal Enfield Interceptor 650
+- A 2021 Royal Enfield Interceptor 650

 OK, enough about me.
 Let’s talk about the technicalities of how this website is put together.
 I’ve had a number of people ask me question like “what do you use for x?”
 So I hope this section will help.